-The site investigation procedure needs to identify the potential for contamination and identify possible areas that may require remedial works in order to make a site suitable for use.
+The contaminated land site investigation procedure needs to identify the potential for contamination and identify possible areas that may require remedial works in order to make a site suitable for use.

-The site investigation should be done in phases in order that resources are appropriately targetted.
+The site investigation should be done in phases in order that resources are appropriately targeted.

 Should establish whether there have been any former contaminative uses on the site or adjacent properties which could impact upon the development.

 The Phase 1 should include a preliminary conceptual site model.

 Should determine the nature, extent and severity of contamination using risk based criteria.